Hilary M. Babcock, MD, MPH

 Dr. Hilary Babcock is the Medical Director of Infection Prevention and Occupational Infection Prevention for BJC Healthcare and the clinical lead for the Bone and Joint/Orthopedic Infections Consult service.
 She is a CDC funded clinical investigator studying transmission of infections in healthcare settings.
 She is a past president of the Society for Healthcare Epidemiology of America and co-chair of the CDC’s Healthcare Infection Control Practices Advisory Committee (HICPAC).
-She is also co-chair of AWAM (Advancing Women in Academic Medicine) and on the steering committee of FWIM (Forum for Women in Medicine).
+She is the former co-chair of AWAM (Advancing Women in Academic Medicine) and on the steering committee of AWAM and FWIM (Forum for Women in Medicine).

 Dr. Babcock specializes in prevention of infection transmission in healthcare settings, both operationally and through her research, with a particular focus on respiratory viral infections.
 Her research has focused on healthcare worker and patient risks for infections, including studies of aerosol generation and risks for pathogen transmission in collaboration with engineering partners.
 She attends on the Bone and Joint/Orthopedic Infection inpatient consult service.